Featured

 Readers,

 I try to post here on the ’shelf first, and sometimes then drop a link in the minuscule social media presence I maintain.
 I remember the early years of twitter with pleasure, but I scraped and escaped that platform a year ago ; I mothballed instagram at about the same time, abandoned in place and still accessible as there are videos relating to the Magazine of Poetry and readings at 725 Fifth avenue worthy of persistence (catalogue to come).
-I picked a mastodon iteration in the autumn of 2023 (what a long year it seems) : @endlessbookshelf@mastodon.iriseden.eu.
+I picked a mastodon iteration in late autumn of 2022 (what a strange couple of years it seems) : @endlessbookshelf@mastodon.iriseden.eu.

 A small organic following evolved, but in recent months the iteration has been routinely unreliable and inaccessible to me : first I couldn’t upload images, and now I cannot even log on at all.
 Possibly it is user error, but equally possible, not.
 So I have established another account at : @endlessbookshelf@mastodon.social